 This is another one of my favorite monsters.
 Her name is Berry, and she’s really soft.
 I love the colour combination of pink fur with orange spikes, and the mint green horns coming out of the top of her head.
 I have a thing for really bright colour combinations.
 Perhaps it’s my illustrator/graphic designer background.
 But I love how they go so well together.

 My favorite is Berry.
 I love the colors and mint green horns.
 Just adorable!
 Thank you so much Melanie for telling us more about yourself and what you make.
-Here are some other places that Melanie and her little monsters have been featured:

 If you would like to be featured on The Steady Hand Blog, please email me at firstname.lastname@example.org.
 Thank you!